quixio/quix-docs/docs/connect/kafka-to-apache-superset.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Apache Superset using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Apache Superset

-UNREGOGNIZED TECH ALERT
+Apache Superset is an open-source data visualization and exploration platform that allows users to create interactive dashboards and visualizations using data from a variety of sources.
+With a user-friendly interface and a wide range of visualization options, Apache Superset enables data analysts and business users to easily explore and analyze their data to gain valuable insights.
+Its powerful query engine and integration capabilities with popular data sources make it a versatile tool for data exploration and visualization.

 ## Integrations